Augusto Tasso Fragoso

-General Augusto Tasso Fragoso, better known as Tasso Fragoso (28 August 1869 – 20 September 1945) was a Brazilian soldier, judge of the Superior Military Tribunal (Superior Tribunal Militar, STM) and writer.
+General Augusto Tasso Fragoso, better known as Tasso Fragoso (28 August 1869 – 20 September 1945) was a Brazilian military, judge of the Superior Military Court (Superior Tribunal Militar, STM) and writer.
 During the Revolution of 1930 he was president of the Provisional Government Board of 1930, which ruled Brazil from 24 October to 3 November, between the deposition of President Washington Luis and the inauguration of Getúlio Vargas.

 He was also the cousin of Portuguese President António Óscar Fragoso Carmona.

 He was the first citizen from Maranhão to become President of Brazil.

 Early life

 Augusto Tasso Fragoso was born in São Luís, state capital of Maranhão, in 1869.
 In his official documents he says that he was born in 1867, due to the change, common at the time, made by his father so that he could start his military life earlier.

 It was the result of the union of Maria Custódia de Souza Fragoso, born in Pará, and Joaquim Coelho Fragoso, a Portuguese from Baião, district of Porto.

 His father, Joaquim, was the manager of the Companhia de Navegação Fluvial and, according to the biographer of Tasso Fragoso, to whom “the province [of Maranhão] already owed the foundation of several industrial companies”.
 For his services, he was appointed vice-consul of Portugal in Maranhão and later elevated to the rank of Consul of Ceará and Piauí in 1894.